Abdo5200/Simple-Scalar/README.md

 ## 🏁 Compile and Run
+###Disclamir

-To be able to compile the source C-file, first, we must to open the terminal in the `bin` folder inside the `SimpleScalar` folder then use this command:
+all codes and might not run or change slightly based on your distro. these commands are done with linux mint with cinnamon To be able to compile the source C-file, first, we must to open the terminal in the `bin` folder inside the `SimpleScalar` folder then use this command:
 ```bash
 ~/compile-for-ss.sh test.c test.ss